Rackem

 results

-Designed a brand and splash page from the ground up for an early stage start up
+Designed a brand and app from the ground up using the UX process

-Received positive feedback from the founder and key stakeholders
+Received positive feedback from my mentor and peers

 reflection